 A student suspended from college for disciplinary reasons after the drop deadline will receive a grade of either W or WF in each course.
 A grade of W is reserved for courses which the student is currently passing.
 For each course, this determination will be made by the instructor and will be based upon all course materials due before the time of withdrawal.
-Students citing and providing evidence for extenuating circumstances may appeal to the dean of faculty to change a withdrawal-based WF to a W.
+Students citing and providing evidence for extenuating circumstances may appeal to the vice president for academic affairs to change a withdrawal-based WF to a W.